MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

     });
 ```

-Additionally, a fallback can be supplied for use in the case where a key cannot be found against the supplied Dictionary.
+Additionally, a fallback can be supplied for when a key cannot be found against the supplied Dictionary.

 ```c#
 set.Bind(button).To(vm => vm.readonly)